-Suppose signals $x_1, ..., x\ell$ are observed.
-Dynamic consistency requires that the optimal prediction strategy after these observations also be the optimal prediction strategy ex ante contingent on observing $x_1, ..., x\ell$.
+For the remainder of this section we assume dynamically consistent updating.
+Suppose a signal x is observed.
+Dynamic consistency requires that the optimal prediction strategy after this observation also be the optimal prediction strategy ex ante contingent on observing x.
 As emphasized above, under ambiguity aversion, the optimal prediction strategy is partly driven by the desire to hedge.
-Before signals are realized, the hedging motive is as in (3.1).
-However, after observing $x_1, ..., x\ell$, the interim hedging motive is as in (3.3).
-If the individual is ambiguity averse, these hedging motives are typically not equal.
-As we highlighted in the Introduction, the individual's hedging motive changes since he no longer needs to account for variation in his expected payoffs induced by the first l realizations.
+Before the signal is realized, the hedging motive is as in (3.1).
+However, after observing x, the interim hedging motive is as in (3.3).
+These hedging motives are typically not equal.
+As we highlighted in the Introduction, the individual's hedging motive changes since he no longer needs to account for variation in his expected payoffs induced by the signal realization.
 To carry out the optimal prediction strategy, dynamically consistent updating departs from Bayesian updating in a way that exactly offsets this hedging effect.
 We use this to offer a characterization of the direction of dynamically consistent updating: